Buriki One: Development

-Reception and legacy
+Reception

+Response

-The poor performance of the Hyper Neo Geo 64 led to the game's oscure status outside Japan.
+The poor performance of the Hyper Neo Geo 64 led to the game's obscure status outside Japan.

-Despite lacking console ports and fame outside Japan, Buriki One was praised by trade writers as an obscure fighting games that nevertheless has a notable fighting system different from other IPs.
-The game was mentioned by GameDeveloper for its realistic style, similar to the samurai Game Bushido Blade; GameDeveloper found it different from previous SNK games that had repeatedly used the same 2D fighting game designs, instead feeling like a wrestling game.
+Ryo's inclusion in the game led to rumors in Japan that the game was originally going to be called "Art of Fighting 4" by Video Games Magazine who noted that players would have to get used to its innovative gameplay style to beat it, comparing it to boxing.
+However, the fact that the game was originally designed to appeal to arcades made it feel difficult for the game to be ported.
+In Japan, Game Machine listed Buriki One in their June 15, 1999 issue as being the most-successful arcade game of the month.
+Despite lacking console ports and fame outside Japan, Buriki One was praised by trade writers as an obscure fighting game that nevertheless has a notable fighting system different from other IPs.
+The game was mentioned by GameDeveloper for its realistic style, similar to the samurai game Bushido Blade; GameDeveloper found it different from previous SNK games that had repeatedly used the same 2D fighting game designs, instead feeling like a wrestling game.
 Nevertheless, they still felt that mastering the gameplay took time.

 Time Extension said the game lacked fame due to the poor execution of the Hyper Neo Geo 64 arcade system but that the gameplay still stood out thanks to the layout involving punches and kicks.
 This has led to years of players looking for means to properly emulate the game's control system.
 Game Hihyou called it a departure from common fighting games as a result of how it works.
 They praised the design that allows players to launch a big attack with little effort instead of relying on human thought and reaction.
 However, they felt the game took some time to get used to.
-They found the martial arts enjoyable as well as just characters.
-It was also noted that the control system also allowed players to reset their control skills.
+They found the martial arts enjoyable as well, instead of just the characters.
+It was also noted that the control system allowed players to reset their control skills.
 Player One also found it different from traditional fighting games due to the depth explored in the martial arts and rules.
 The writer also found the character designs more realistic and mature, using Ryo as an example due to how different are his techniques from supermoves seen in previous games.
 MSN referred to Buriki One as "SNK’s only attempt at creating a somewhat realistic fighting game", and thus, like other website journalists, considered the product outstanding, citing the control and conditions to win fights.

-GameRant said the game should be re-released in modern consoles owing to its notorious release in Japanese arcades.
-Ryo in Buriki One received this response especially from older gamers, based on SNK artist Falcoon's illustration of him of his black gi with the artist aiming to model after the black gi from the Netflix TV series Cobra Kai.
 Den of Geek considered the boss character Silber as "a ripped off" Akuma from the Street Fighter fighting game series by Capcom, but still found his design and moves be appealing enough to persuade longtime fans to enjoy seeing him in SNKs fighting game The King of Fighters XI as a guest character.
-In another list, Den of Geek said that Buriki One is remembered by fans due to its first depiction of Ryo as a middle-aged man; they lamented that fellow game character Gai Tendo did not have outstanding moves in The King of Fighters XI despite having a lively personality there.